twolfson/nightlife/cities/japan_tokyo.md

 - 2500 yen cover ($25) on a Monday night
     - I used an advanced payment method on iflyer.tv to make it 1000 yen ($10)
     - Both areas were full but danceable
+    - Not sure about reentry; there is a sign for no reentry but there was also a hand stamp
 - 500 yen ($5) for a small bottle of water
 - 700 yen ($5) for *cuba libre* (mixed drink)
 - Did not test staff's English skills